rajthakur5/CNN-from-scratch-MNIST/README.md

 # CNN-from-scratch-MNIST
 Custom CNN using NumPy for image classification

 # CNN from Scratch (NumPy)

-This project implements a Convolutional Neural Network (CNN) from scratch using NumPy for handwritten digit classification on the MNIST dataset.
+This project is a simple implementation of a Convolutional Neural Network (CNN) built completely from scratch using NumPy.
+The goal was to understand how CNNs actually work internally without using libraries like TensorFlow or PyTorch.

+The model is trained on the MNIST dataset to classify handwritten digits (0–9).

 ## Features
-- Convolution layer (manual)
+- Manual implementation of convolution layer
-- ReLU activation
+- ReLU activation function
-- Max pooling
+- Max pooling layer
 - Fully connected layer
-- Backpropagation
+- Backpropagation from scratch

 ## Results
 - Test Accuracy: ~81.6%
--

 ### Training Performance
 ![Training](images/training.png)